How to Figure Out Your Face Shape Once and for All

 Figuring out your face shape, much like achieving the perfect messy bun or mastering liquid eyeliner, is one of those things that sounds a lot easier than it actually is.
 If you've ever tried the "trace your face in the mirror" trick only to be left staring at a squiggly blob that resembles a puddle or fluffy cloud more than any sort of recognisable shape, we feel you.

-To help you always pick the most flattering makeup colours and hairstyles for your face shape, we're sharing our tips on pinpointing exactly what your unique face shape is.
+To help you sculpt the perfect set of eyebrows and hairstyles for your face shape, we're sharing our tips on pinpointing exactly what your unique face shape is.
 Rest assured knowing this key bit of information will help you wield your makeup brushes and style your locks with that much more confidence.
 You're going to want to pin the handy guide to finding your face shape below and follow our advice for finding your own.

 Gilbert Carrasquillo/Getty Images